 With home solar PV, you can recoup the cost of the system over time, lower your property's emissions, and be better prepared if there's an outage to the local grid.

-It depends on your location and the kind of panels you plan to use.
+It depends on your home's location and what type of panels you're installing.
 Since there's a moderate amount of snowfall in Eureka, your best time to install solar panels is in the spring and fall.

-The maintenance you'll need to do will vary based on the type of solar panels you have.
-With any system, you should clean and inspect each panel once a quarter.
-Your solar energy company might offer comprehensive plans where they'll do the maintenance on your behalf.
+Your recommended maintenance will vary based on the type of solar panels you have.
+With any system, you should clean and inspect each panel every three months.
+Your solar energy company might offer comprehensive plans where they'll do the maintenance for you.